The Origin of German Tragic Drama

-The Origin of German Tragic Drama (Ursprung des deutschen Trauerspiels) was the postdoctoral major academic work (habilitation) submitted by Walter Benjamin to the University of Frankfurt in 1925, and not published until 1928.
-The book is a study of German drama during the baroque period and was meant to earn Benjamin the qualification of university instructor.
-The academic community rejected the work, and Benjamin withdrew it from consideration.
-In spite of this early rejection, the book was rediscovered in the second half of the 20th century and has come to be considered a highly influential piece of philosophical and literary criticism.
+The Origin of German Tragic Drama (Ursprung des deutschen Trauerspiels) was the postdoctoral major academic work (habilitation) submitted by Walter Benjamin to the University of Frankfurt in 1925.
+The book is a study of German drama during the baroque period and was meant to earn Benjamin the qualification required to become a university instructor.
+Warned of the certainty of the work’s rejection, Benjamin withdrew it from consideration.
+“He did not know as yet that ‘intellect cannot be habilitated,‘ to quote [a colleague’s] wickedly insolent statement about him.”

+This bon mot—‘Intellect cannot be habilitated’—went on to become a maxim about the paradoxes of professionalism in the academic humanities later on in the century, in the wake of Benjamin’s posthumous fame.